-There are many prime redfish places in Fort Myers’ coastlines and marinas that you can pick from.
+You can pick from many prime redfish places in Fort Myers’ coastlines and marinas.
 These include;

-Typically, inshore fishing is what people think of when redfish fishing in Fort Myers, Florida.
-Visualize big flats with some potholes and grasses on the bottom where the redfish hang out, marshy areas where they may relax around marsh openings to catch a snack on the way in or out, or large mangrove islands where they may catch the suitable current to hang out on one end of the island and wait for food.
-Knowing the flood tide is vital to flats fishing, and ensuring you have a boat with a strong trolling motor is necessary.
+People typically think of inshore fishing when redfish fishing in Fort Myers, Florida.
+Visualize big flats with some potholes and grasses on the bottom where the redfish hang out, marshy areas where they may relax around marsh openings to catch a snack on the way in or out, or large mangrove islands where they may see the suitable current to hang out on one end of the island and wait for food.
+Knowing the flood tide is vital to flats fishing, and ensuring you have a boat with a trolling solid motor is necessary.

 Redfish beach-fishing can be fantastic as they often hang out in the surf.
 However, relying on sight can be challenging as several other things may lurk in the same area, making it difficult to predict what may end up hooked to the other end of your line.
 Most beach-fishing individuals use a casting net to catch bait in the surf and then use it for fishing.

 If you are looking for a fun light-tackle day at the rig or when snapper limits get in your way, change your strategies and start casting redfish lures towards the rig (top-middle of the water column).
-Like jetty-fishing, you will be hooked up to some real big redfish attracted to the structure.
-Redfish only depart from the coast after reaching maturity (at 3years), and by this time, they are already nearing ten pounds.
+Like jetty-fishing, you will be hooked to some big redfish attracted to the structure.
+Redfish only depart from the coast after reaching maturity (at 3years); by this time, they are already nearing ten pounds.

-Nonetheless, you need to find a good vantage point to spot the fish or try your luck by blind casting for it.
+Nonetheless, you must find a good vantage point to spot the fish or try your luck by blind casting for it.